isomerpages/ura-lkywcp/_nomination/2-evaluations.md

 #### **Announcement & award**

-The results of the 2020 Prize will be announced at a later date.
+The results will be announced via a dedicated media conference held in Singapore[^1].
 The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the Prize Lecture and Prize Forum respectively, key highlights of [World Cities Summit](https://www.worldcitiessummit.com.sg) in Singapore.

 #### **Questions?**

 - [Frequently Asked Questions](/faq/)
 - [Contact us](/contact-us/)

+---

+[^1]: Due to the COVID-19 pandemic, the announcement of the 2020 Prize may adopt a different format.